LaganYT/LTunes-Flutter/README.md

 - Try and optimize the code so it doesn't take up so much resources (make less laggy)

 - Add a setting to disable animation, default = animation on

-- Update link won't open on android, fix this